r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 files.
 Packages meant and specified to work only with R 4.2 and newer should use the traditional `.win` suffixes with the new content.

-The differences between Rtools42 and Rtools43 are small and no new extensions for such files were added.
+The differences between Rtools42 and Rtools44 are small and no new extensions for such files were added.

-Since Rtools43 release 5863, pkg-config can be used to establish the linking order for tiff via `pkg-config --libs libtiff-4` (more details are provider later in this text).
+Since Rtools43 release 5863, pkg-config can be used to establish the linking order for tiff via `pkg-config --libs libtiff-4` (more details are provided later in this text).

 In some cases, a Makevars file may need to refer directly to a directory